mircealungu/mircea/notes/thoughtstream.md

+April 4th

+> “The fact is you cannot be intelligent merely by choosing your opinions.
+The intelligent man is not the man who holds such-and-such views but the man who has sound reasons for what he believes and yet does not believe it dogmatically.
+And opinions held for sound reasons have less emotional unity than the opinions of dogmatists because reason is non-party, favoring now one side and now another.
+That is what people find so unpleasant about it.”
+— [Bertrand Russell](https://www.facebook.com/russellbertie?__cft__%5B0%5D=AZWPHBh2JNkxU8dDYFwzT9bO5zRaRftQVH7FNrm04UXur0t6nqGX-CrkSQ6Pu0nHFhMBmMLnW0YzFuxbgfFC8Hh1NqnFLy-csil_OL8t4B7lBJUem4tOsiWcPNFdzO6IkxxcpDPX6xu7TSMqTxqGB2js-eDRH7Fpz-kAMbgcy96-FKaoBuuTQgDMU0SqiI8h9QRrCTpB65N5cOYRemiuifq9&__tn__=-%5DK-R), Mortals and Others, Volume II: American Essays 1931-1935, On Orthodoxies (23 August 1933), p.
+58

 2 April
 #### The *"In Software, It Depends"* Course

 I'd love to have a software engineering master's course where we look at modern technologies, maybe the hype-du-jour, and discover when do they make sense and when do they not make sense.
 And learn to disentangle hypes from useful techniques.

 Motivational lecture
-- historical consensuses that everybody believed, where everybody was onboard that later turned out that were not like that (formal verification, scrum, object-orientation, supercomputers, Map-Reduce, ORM, MongoDB, etc.)
+- historical consensuses that everybody believed, where everybody was onboard that later turned out that were not like that (formal verification, scrum, object-orientation, supercomputers, Map-Reduce, ORM, no sql,  etc.)
+- my own excitement about UML when I was a student. believe you me, it was exciting at that time!

+Topics
+- microservices, generative AI, lambda functions, Elixir, statically typed Javascript (e.g. Typescript)

 Project
 - choose one of the technologies du jour, explain it, show where it works well, and write a critique, with counter-examples; e.g., going to the cloud <- coming from the cloud, lambda functions, etc.
-- possible topics at the moment, e.g.: generative AI, lambda functions, Elixir, statically typed Javascript (e.g. Typescript)
-- for the projects where there's a product that hypes it (e.g. Xamarin) - take the website, and be able to criticize it
+- critically analyze an over-hyped technology's website or presentation...
 - optional: prototype / find realistic case study

+Readings
+- Amazon [switches to monolith from microservices](https://thenewstack.io/return-of-the-monolith-amazon-dumps-microservices-for-video-monitoring/) for Amazon Prime

 P.S.
 A special module of that course would be the "It is not new, anyway" module, in which we take one of the modern techniques, and show that very likely, there was a predecessor about 40 years ago, that everybody forgot about it (e.g. deep learning, server side rendering).

 #### Software engineering: forever reinventing of the wheel or an eternal ascending spiral?